Reputation (album): Commercial performance

-Reputation sold two million copies worldwide within one week of release.
-In the US, the album sold roughly 700,000 copies after one day of availability, and 1.05 million after four days.
-It opened at number one on the US Billboard 200 with first-week figures of 1,238,000 album-equivalent units that consisted of 1,216,000 pure sales—more than any other albums on the chart that week combined.
-With the achievement, Reputation made Swift the first artist to have four albums each sell more than a million copies within one week since Nielsen SoundScan began tracking sales in 1991.
-The album spent four non-consecutive weeks at number one, was 2017's best-selling album in the US, and topped the 2018 Billboard 200 Year-End chart.
-The Recording Industry Association of America (RIAA) in December 2017 certified the album 3× Platinum for surpassing three million album-equivalent units.
-By October 2022, Reputation's US sales stood at 2.4 million.
+In the United States, Reputation sold 700,000 copies after one day of availability and 1.05 million after four days.
+It opened at number one on the Billboard 200 with first-week figures of 1.238 million album-equivalent units that consisted of 1.216 million pure sales, a figure that was higher than all other albums on the chart that week combined.
+In doing so, it immediately became the best-selling album of 2017 in the United States.
+Reputation made Swift the first artist to have four albums each sell more than a million copies within one week since Nielsen SoundScan began tracking sales in 1991.
+The strong sales of Reputation contributed to an ongoing debate about the impact of streaming on album sales, although it was eventually made available for streaming three weeks after its initial release.
+The album spent four non-consecutive weeks at number one on the Billboard 200 and topped the 2018 Billboard 200 Year-End chart.
+It had sold 2.478 million copies in the United States by January 2024.
+After Swift's acquisition of her Big Machine album masters, including Reputation, the album re-entered the Billboard 200 top five in May 2025, having last appeared in the top 10 in August 2018.
+The Recording Industry Association of America in September 2025 certified the album seven-times platinum for surpassing seven million units.